Maximise your Avios, air miles and hotel points

 News in brief:

-New BA short haul routes
+New British Airways short haul routes announced

 British Airways has added seven new short haul routes from London Heathrow to their Summer 2017 season.

 Included is one of the most gorgeous cities I’ve been to: Tallinn in Estonia.
-(Here is my review of the Hilton Tallinn Park and a photo from my trip is below.)
+(Here is my review of the Hilton Tallinn Park hotel and a photo from my trip is below.)

 In total there will be six new routes from Terminal 5 and one new route from Terminal 3.